MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/index.md

 }
 ```

 There are other ways to create plugins.
-For example, if you have a RestAPI that can send emails, you can create automatically create a plugin using its OpenAPI specification.
+For example, if you have a RestAPI that can send emails, you can automatically create a plugin using its OpenAPI specification.
 To learn more about other ways to author plugins, see the [plugins](./plugins/index.md) section.

 ### Planners: giving guidance to your agent
 To actually use this plugin (and to wire them up with other steps), the copilot would need to first generate a plan.
 This is where planners come in.
 Planners are special prompts that allow an agent generate a plan to complete a task.
 The simplest planners are just a single prompt that helps the agent use function calling to complete a task.